Clemens-E/obsidian-languagetool-plugin/README.md

 ## Premium Accounts
 *As far as I know*, it is not possible to use the premium features.
-This is not something that can be implemented into this plugin.
+This is something that *can't* be implemented into this plugin.
 For you to use the premium features, you need an API Key to the Premium API\
 See details about that:
 - https://languagetool.org/editor/settings/api
 - https://languagetool.org/proofreading-api
 - https://github.com/Clemens-E/obsidian-languagetool-plugin/issues/8#issuecomment-841726725

-[a user commented](https://github.com/Clemens-E/obsidian-languagetool-plugin/issues/32#issuecomment-901370676) thats its possible to receive API access by requesting it, but I dont know if this is really possible.
+[a user commented](https://github.com/Clemens-E/obsidian-languagetool-plugin/issues/32#issuecomment-914673449) thats its possible to receive API access by requesting it, but I dont know if this is really possible.
 I dont have Language Tool Premium